 In lieu of prison time, Mr. Campbell will serve 10 years of probation and will be required to maintain permanent registration as a sex offender.
 The charge of “improper student-educator relationship” was dropped.
 Mr. Campbell submitted a signed statement confessing his inappropriate relationship with the underage student, referred to in court proceedings as “Jane Doe II.”

 Three weeks ago, a Dallas jury ruled in favor of Miss Doe and her family, awarding them approximately $9.2 million in compensatory and punitive damages.
-Dallas trial lawyers Charla Aldous and Brent Walker of the Aldous Law Firm represented the family.
+Dallas sexual abuse lawyers, Charla Aldous and Brent Walker of the Aldous / Walker represented the family.
 After the sentencing was completed, Miss Doe made a statement.
 Ms. Aldous held her hand as she spoke.

 Securing the lifetime sexual registration penalty was important to Miss Doe and her family.
 As a result, Mr. Campbell will not be allowed to hurt other students, and others will be protected.